 Acceptance of the Contractor Deliverables shall occur in accordance with any acceptance procedure specified in SC2 Core Plus Schedule “Acceptance Procedure”.

-K3.
-MAA

 Schedule 1 - Definitions of Contract

 Articles means the Contractor Deliverables (goods and / or the services), including Packaging (and Certificate(s) of Conformity and supplied in accordance with any QA requirements if specified) which the Contractor is required to provide under the Contract in accordance with Schedule 2 (Schedule of Requirements), but excluding incidentals outside Schedule 2 (Schedule of Requirements) such as progress reports.
 (This definition only applies when DEFCONs are added to these Conditions);